They are psychiatric medications that are available by prescription.

 These drugs have a narrow therapeutic window, modest efficacy, and numerous and frequent adverse effects.
-They are considerably more expensive than other psychoactive drugs, a fact that encourages companies to do improper and illegal commercial promotion.
+They are considerably more expensive than other psychoactive drugs, which encourages companies to do improper and illegal commercial promotion.

-In recent years, their use has increased dramatically, largely because their use has been promoted in clinical situations in which they have not shown efficacy or have an unfavorable benefit-risk ratio (unauthorized indications).
+In recent years, their use has increased dramatically, mainly because it has been promoted in clinical situations in which they have not shown efficacy or have an unfavorable benefit-risk ratio (unauthorized indications).

 Ineffective and toxic in the elderly with dementia